Vasilew69/9admin/docs/dev_notes.md

         - requestId: Rxxxx
         - license: xxxxxx
 - [ ] mock out insights page (assets + http reqs)
-- [ ] Melhorar ou remover mensagem `[txAdmin] You do not have at least 1 valid identifier.
+- [ ] Melhorar ou remover mensagem `[nineadmin] You do not have at least 1 valid identifier.
 If you own this server, make sure sv_lan is disabled in your server.cfg`
 - [ ] At the schedule restart input prompt, add a note saying what is the current server time
 - [ ] `cfg cyclical 'exec' command detected to file` should be blocking instead of warning
 - [ ] create events for dynamic scheduled restarts